Kilsyth

 In terms of cultural diversity, Kilsyth records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Kilsyth's population shows above-average cultural diversity, with 21.6% born overseas and 13.1% speaking a language other than English at home.
-Christianity is the predominant religion in Kilsyth, accounting for 45.2%.
-Hinduism, though small at 1.0%, is higher than Greater Melbourne's average of 0.5%.
+Kilsyth had a cultural diversity index above average, with 21.6% of its population born overseas and 13.1% speaking languages other than English at home.
+Christianity was the predominant religion in Kilsyth as of 2021 census data, accounting for 45.2% of the population.
+Notably, Hinduism made up 1.0%, which was higher than Greater Melbourne's average of 4.4%.

 Frequently Asked Questions - Diversity